 - Protection: If a lot of home owners don’t pay, lenders and brokers have to deal with the wrath of FHA, and that gets very expensive.

 - FHA approved lender: Being approved by FHA to lend makes lenders money.
 They do not want to risk that.

 - Lenders and broker revenue: Losing FHA approved lender status means brokers can lose a lot of commissions.

-However, note that FHA in 2018 has enacted all new credit score policies that will reduce the number of lender overlays.
+However, note that FHA recently enacted all new credit score policies that will reduce the number of mortgage lender overlays.
 Now there are three credit score brackets: